Understanding Anomalous Magnetothermal Transport via Disentangling Shear and Compression Phonons

 Recent experiments have revealed striking deviations from this conventional behavior.
 For example, in the strongly spin–orbit coupled magnet $\alpha$-RuCl$_3$, oscillatory longitudinal thermal conductivity has been observed under in-plane magnetic fields~\cite{oscillations_thermal_conductivity_2021,robustness_thermal_2021,RuCl3_origin_Takagi,RuCl3_sample,Oscillation_RuCl3_Young_June,RuCl3_stacking_disorder,RuCl3_ultraclean_single_crystal}.
 Such anomalies are often interpreted as signatures of exotic spinon Fermi surface~\cite{pseudoscalar_U1SL_RuCl3,aniso_RuCl3_KSL,RuCl3_Majorana_origin,RuCl3_top_phase_diagram_Li_Ern_Chern,generalized_Kitaev_model_Heqiu,fractionalized_ultrasound_PRB_2024}.
 However, the presence of a spin-liquid phase in these materials remains debated, motivating alternative explanations for these transport anomalies.
 Unconventional thermal transport has also been reported in various frustrated magnets and quantum spin liquid candidates~\cite{thermal_conductivity_spin_peierls_PRB1998,thermal_conductivity_spin_ladder_PRL2000,thermal_conductivity_spinon_PRB_2000,magnon_heat_LaCuO_PRL2003,thermal_conductivity_qsl_Nature_2009,heat_current_spin_liquid_Science_2010,thermal_Hall_neutral_spin_Science_2015,heat_qsl_kagome_volborthite_pnas2016,spin_thermal_Hall_Kogome_AFM_2018,thermall_hall_cuprate_Mott_insulator_NC2020,qsl_heat_1TTaS2_PRR_2020,spinon_transport_PbCuTe2O6_PRL2023,triangular_qsl_thermal_PRR2024,Ising-qsl_PRB2024,qsl_thermal_conductivity_PRB2025}.

 Here we derive the effective spin–lattice coupling Hamiltonian with strong spin–orbit coupling (SOC) and show that crystal symmetry leads to a mode-selective spin–phonon interaction.
-Although magnetoelastic effects are widely recognized in thermal transport~\cite{spin_phonon_thermal_Walton_PRB_1970,magnon_phonon_Walton_PRB1977,thermal_conductivity_spin_chain_2003,giant_supression_phonon_heat_BiCu2PO6_Sci_reports_2016,review_spin_chain_heat_2021,MengxingYe_PHV_magnetic_insulators,resonant_phonon_scattering_Ni3TeO6_Heejun_PRB2022,phonon_dynamics_KSL_mengxing_ye,magnetoelastic_coupling_RuCl3_2021,heat_hybridization_Minhyea_Lee_PRR_2025}, the role of phonon polarization in driving spin energy currents remains largely unexplored.
+Although magnetoelastic effects are widely recognized in thermal transport~\cite{spin_phonon_thermal_Walton_PRB_1970,magnon_phonon_Walton_PRB1977,thermal_conductivity_spin_chain_2003,giant_supression_phonon_heat_BiCu2PO6_Sci_reports_2016,review_spin_chain_heat_2021,MengxingYe_PHV_magnetic_insulators,resonant_phonon_scattering_Ni3TeO6_Heejun_PRB2022,phonon_dynamics_KSL_mengxing_ye,magnetoelastic_coupling_RuCl3_2021,heat_hybridization_Minhyea_Lee_PRR_2025}, the role of phonon polarization in driving energy currents remains largely unexplored.
 Because spin–lattice coupling is constrained by crystal symmetry, this raises the question of whether phonons with different polarizations couple selectively to distinct spin operators, leading to mode-dependent contributions to thermal transport across different field regimes.
+While we are motivated by the anomalous thermal transport observed in $\alpha$-RuCl$_3$, the objective of the present work is not to quantitatively reproduce the experimental phenomenology of that material.
+Rather, we develop a general theoretical framework and demonstrate its implementation in one-dimensional spin systems, where the full spin excitation spectrum can be obtained with controlled numerical accuracy.
+Possible extensions of the formalism to higher-dimensional systems will be discussed in the Discussion section.

 We show that longitudinal spin fluctuations generate compression-mode contributions to the heat current in the low-field frustrated phase, while transverse fluctuations contribute via shear modes below and above the transition, producing the anomalous heat current.
-To illustrate this mechanism, we study several one-dimensional (1D) frustrated spin chains coupled to a phonon bath (Fig.~\ref{fig:spin-bath}) using a Landauer framework for nonequilibrium transport combined with exact diagonalization of the spin dynamics, revealing a nonmonotonic peak–dip–peak structure.
+To illustrate this mechanism, we study several one-dimensional (1D) spin chains coupled to a phonon bath (Fig.~\ref{fig:spin-bath}) using a Landauer framework for nonequilibrium transport combined with exact diagonalization of the spin dynamics, revealing a nonmonotonic peak–dip–peak structure.